 Will my (IT-related) position be reclassified and/or reallocated?
 Recently Updated

-Assessments of each agency’s IT resources, assets, and processes will begin in late 2019 and continue into 2020.
+Assessments of each agency’s IT resources, assets, and processes began late 2019 and will continue into 2020.
 It is too early to say exactly what will happen to everyone’s position.
-Whether or not a position changes will depend on a number of factors (an individual’s knowledge, skills, abilities, and interests; agency business needs that the individual’s job supports, etc.).
+How each position is affected will depend on numerous factors (an individual’s knowledge, skills, abilities, and interests; agency business needs that the individual’s job supports, etc.).
+DTI is currently working with DHR to create new position profiles to support the IT enterprise model.
+See the question on ‘What is IT Workforce Modernization?’
+No one will lose their job or have a reduction in salary.

-No, and no employee will see a decrease in salary.
-It is anticipated that a reduction in some workstreams will occur through attrition while augmenting staff in other areas through retraining and new hires.
+NO, and no employee will see a decrease in salary.
+It is anticipated that a reduction in some teams will occur through attrition while augmenting staff in other areas through retraining and new hires.

 The State of Delaware has no plan to offer “buy-outs” or other ‘retirement incentives’ as the State anticipates continuing to need more IT workers than it is able to hire and retain.

 The DTI ITC Playbook will be executed with all in-scope agencies.
-This includes a skill-set survey which is used to assess each employee’s strengths and interests to factor into determining the appropriate placement in a suitable DTI team.
+This includes a skillset survey which is used to assess each employee’s strengths and interests to factor into determining the appropriate placement in a suitable DTI team.
+Both agency IT resources being centralized, and DTI’s own staff will participate in the skillset survey to gather an enterprise view of Delaware’s IT staffing strengths and potential needs.

 Who performs the agency staff evaluation?
 Recently Updated

 Organizational Change Management (OCM) staff may follow up on an employee’s skills survey with a face-to-face, confidential discussion.
-The skills assessment and the discussion are summarized and presented to the project team to use in mapping an employee to a DTI position.
+The skillset survey and the discussion are summarized and presented to the project team to use in mapping an employee to a DTI position.

-We anticipate centralized staff will find a home on a DTI team under a DTI manager.
+We anticipate centralized staff will report to a DTI manager, either directly or indirectly.
 Some workers may continue to report to their same immediate supervisor who, in turn may report to a DTI manager.
 Not all changes will be immediate, as DTI’s organization anticipates changes from IT workforce modernization, which is a project that is running concurrently with IT centralization.

 What is IT Workforce Modernization and how does it impact ITC?
 Recently Updated

-The State of Delaware’s IT job classifications are undergoing modernization.
-This is a joint DTI/DHR effort to assure that DTI is positioned to be able to offer competitive salaries (generally higher than State Merit) and benefits to attract high quality job applicants.
-The IT Workforce Modernization project is running concurrently with IT Centralization and it will eventually affect most DTI employees, including already-, newly-, or to-be-centralized ones.
+DTI’s IT job classifications are undergoing modernization.
+This is a joint DTI/DHR effort to assure that DTI is positioned to be able to offer competitive salaries and benefits to attract high quality job applicants.
+The IT Workforce Modernization project is running concurrently with IT Centralization and it will eventually affect most DTI employees, including existing or future centralized staff.

-As mentioned above, it is anticipated that agency IT positions will be mapped to DTI positions; however, as the IT workforce modernization project is still under development, some questions remain unanswered.
+As mentioned above, it is anticipated that agency IT positions will be mapped to DTI positions.
+However, as the IT workforce modernization project is still under development, some questions remain unanswered.
 It is anticipated that staff may choose between retaining Merit status or having their position mapped into a DTI position.
-Employees will not lose salary in transition.
+Employees will not lose salary in transition to DTI, but those choosing to remain Merit will remain at their Merit salary.

 Will all employees have to transition from Merit to Exempt?
 Recently Updated

 No. Reallocations will depend on the results of individual agency assessments and will not begin until after an agency assessment is done.
-Also, plans are still pending approval by OMB/DHR, but we anticipate that IT classified Merit positions will be offered a window (possibly 6 months) to “opt in” to a mapped DTI position with salary adjustment.
-Employees who do not wish to “opt in” during the six-month window will remain Merit, at their existing salary.
+Plans are still pending approval by OMB/DHR, but we anticipate that IT-classified Merit positions will be offered a window to “opt in” to a mapped DTI position with salary adjustment.
+Employees who do not wish to “opt in” during the window will have their position remain Merit, at their existing salary, until they leave that position.
+If that position was earmarked for ITC, it is anticipated that position would transition from Merit to DTI once vacant.

 Will my agency’s casual/seasonal position(s) be reclassified or reallocated?
 Recently Updated

-Assessments of each agency’s IT resources, assets, and processes will begin in late 2019 and continue into 2020.
-It is too early to say exactly what will happen to individual position.
+Assessments of each agency’s IT resources, assets, and processes began late 2019 and will continue into 2020.
+It is too early to say exactly what will happen to individual positions.
 Whether or not a position changes will depend on many factors (an individual’s knowledge, skills, abilities, and interests; agency business needs that the individual’s job supports, etc.).
-Depending on the results of the assessment, these positions may be reallocated.
+The results of the assessment and skillset surveys will determine whether these positions may be reallocated.
 The cap on casual/seasonal of 29.5 hours/week would apply at DTI as it does within the Merit system; an exemption is required for a greater number of work hours.
+These positions are expected to transition to DTI “as is”.

 Are benefits for DTI employees the same or different than those for State Merit employees?
 Recently Updated